 Larry and I love all creatures great and small, and if we had more land we would fill it with rescued animals of all kinds.
 But as it is we have just 2.5 acres, which is barely enough for our 4 wonderful sheep and there's not much room for anything else.
 Except maybe chickens.
-I've lived most of my life not even thinking about chickens - in terms of keeping them t...Read Full Post »
+I've lived most of my life not...Read Full Post »

 |Posted on 21 June, 2018 at 8:35||comments (2)|

 There weren't any on our land when we bought it.
 It had been meticulously sprayed with a cocktail of herbicides, pesticides and fertilisers that banished everything but pasture grass for the sheep that were grazing on it, and I have to ...Read Full Post »

 |Posted on 5 May, 2018 at 5:50||comments (0)|

 It's now more than two months since we said our tearful farewells to Nellie, our faithful, wonderful, tawny Abyssinian cat who for more than 18 years slept every night in my arms.
 She loved us as much as we loved her, and parting with her has left a gaping hole in our lives.

 |Posted on 6 February, 2018 at 0:40||comments (0)|